demisto/content/Packs/IntSight/Integrations/Rapid7ThreatCommand/README.md

 Rapid7 Insight - Threat Command allows managing alerts, CVEs, IOCs, and assets by accounts and MSSP accounts.
-This integration was integrated and tested with version xx of rapid7_threat_command
+This integration was integrated and tested with version 3.1.4 of rapid7_threat_command

 ## Configure Rapid7 - Threat Command (IntSights) on Cortex XSOAR